saintbassanaga/saintbassanaga/README.md

 </h3>

 <h2 align="center">
-I'm a Full Stack Developer 💻, Content Creator ,  Embeded Software Programmer 👩‍💻 !
+I'm a Full Stack Developer 💻, Embeded Software Programmer 👩‍💻 !
 </h2>

 I love the entire process of developing creative software.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.